denisse-orellana/ecommerce_system/README.md

 rails g model Variant size:references color:references product:references stock:integer
 ```

-Then, the relations are made in the models:
+Then, the relations are added in the models:

 ```
 class Product < ApplicationRecord